Associate Director, Dean Rusk Center for International Law and Policy

 LL.M., Vrije Universiteit Brussels (Belgium)

 LL.M., University of Georgia

-María Eugenia Giménez joined the University of Georgia in 1993 as research coordinator at the Office of International Development.
+María Eugenia Giménez joined UGA in 1993 as research coordinator at the Office of International Development.
 In 1999, she became associate director for programs and, in 2002, associate director of the Dean Rusk Center for International Law and Policy.

-She developed and currently directs the UGA International Judicial Training Program (IJTP), a collaboration with the Institute of Continuing Judicial Education of Georgia, which trains judges and court personnel from Brazil, Ghana and Egypt, among other nations, on state-based continuing judicial education, court management and technology, ethics and professionalism.
-The IJTP has received funding from the World Bank, the United Nations Development Programme (UNDP), the Bank of Brazil and the Supreme Court of Pernambuco in Brazil.
+The International Judicial Training Program (IJTP), a collaboration with the Institute of Continuing Judicial Education of Georgia, trains judges and court personnel from around the world.
+Since 1998, IJTP has trained more than 1,000 participants from the judiciaries of Argentina, Armenia, Brazil, Egypt, Ghana, Liberia and the United Arab Emirates, among others.
+The IJTP has received funding from the World Bank, the United Nations Development Programme, the Bank of Brazil and the Supreme Court of Pernambuco in Brazil.

 Giménez earned her law degree at the University of Mendoza in Argentina.
-She also holds two Master of Laws, one from the Vrije Universiteit Brussels (Belgium) and the other from the University of Georgia.
+She also holds two Master of Laws, one from the Vrije Universiteit Brussels (Belgium) and the other from UGA.
 In 2003, the Universidad del Salvador in Buenos Aires conferred upon Giménez an honorary professorship.
 The next year, she was awarded a Fulbright Fellowship to teach and research in the area of regional justice reform at the Universidad del Salvador Faculty of Law.